home-assistant/home-assistant.io/source/_components/apiai.markdown

 ha_release: 0.38
 ---

-This component is designed to be used with the "webhook" integration in [api.ai][apiai-web].
+This component is designed to be used with the "webhook" integration in [Dialogflow](https://dialogflow.com/).
 When a conversation ends with a user, api.ai sends an action and parameters to the webhook.

-api.ai requires a public endpoint (HTTPS recommended), so your Home Assistant should be exposed to the Internet. api.ai will return fallback answers if your server does not answer, or takes too long (more than 5 seconds).
+Dialogflow requires a public endpoint (HTTPS recommended), so your Home Assistant should be exposed to the Internet. api.ai will return fallback answers if your server does not answer, or takes too long (more than 5 seconds).

-api.ai could be integrated with many popular messaging, virtual assistant and IoT platforms, eg.: Google Assistant (Google Actions), Skype, Messenger.
-[See here](https://docs.api.ai/docs/integrations) the complete list.
+Dialogflow could be integrated with many popular messaging, virtual assistant and IoT platforms, eg.: Google Assistant (Google Actions), Skype, Messenger.
+[See here](https://dialogflow.com/docs/integrations/) the complete list.

-Using Api.ai will be easy to create conversations like:
+Using Dialogflow will be easy to create conversations like:

  > User: What is the temperature at home?
  >